thandora/nobel-prize-winners/README.md

 ## Viewing File

-If you just want to view the analysis, you can directly view the notebook on `main.ipynb`.
+Actual analysis is found on the notebook `main.ipynb`.

 ## Author